 Patricia Lambourne had suffered with painful and unsightly veins for many years.
-She'd tried various treatments but none of them had any long term effect and she was also told that it was extremely unlikely that she would be able to have surgery with the NHS, as she probably wouldn't meet the restrictive criteria.
+She'd tried various treatments but none of them had any long term effect and she was also told that it was extremely unlikely that she would be able to have varicose veins treatment with the NHS, as she probably wouldn't meet the restrictive criteria.

 Mrs Lambourne, aged 58, then decided to turn to healthcare provider Benenden, having been a member for many years.